 If you have a very young child with congestion, use a nasal bulb to remove mucus.
 Or spray three drops of saline nasal spray into each nostril.
 Nasal saline is available in a gel form that can be used to minimize congestion once the nostrils are cleared of mucus

 Some children are more likely to have serious complications with the flu.
 Talk to your doctor as soon as you know your child is sick if she’s younger than 5 or has an ongoing (chronic) health condition like asthma or other lung disease, heart condition, or diabetes.

 When Should I Take My Child to the Hospital?

 Go to the emergency room or call 911 if they have one of the following symptoms:

 - They have trouble breathing that doesn’t get better after you suction and clean their nose.

 - Their skin turns bluish or gray skin.

 - They seem sicker than in any previous episode of illness or doesn’t respond like normal -- for example, if they don’t cry when expected or make good eye contact with you, or if they're listless or lethargic.

-- She isn’t drinking fluids well or shows signs of dehydration, like absence of tears, crying less, peeing less (dry diapers), is cranky, or has low energy.
+- She isn’t drinking fluids well, continues to vomit frequently, shows signs of dehydration such as absence of tears, crying less or peeing less (dry diapers), is cranky, or has low energy.

 - They have a seizure.